Singapore Work Visa Schemes

 Singapore offers several types of work related visas for foreigners who want to work in the country.
 The procedures and rules for the different types of visas are well established and straightforward.
 However, it is helpful to seek the assistance of a corporate services firm if you are planning to apply for one of these visas.

-- Immigration services such as Singapore Employment Pass application
+Singapore Employment Pass